dotnet/docs/docs/core/deploying/trimming/prepare-libraries-for-trimming.md

 :::code language="csharp" source="~/docs/core/deploying/trimming/snippets/MyLibrary/Class1.cs" id="snippet_1" highlight="12-13":::

 The preceding highlighted code indicates the library calls a method that has explicitly been annotated as incompatible with trimming.
 To get rid of the warning, consider whether `MyMethod` needs to call `DynamicBehavior`.
-If so, annotate the caller `MyMethod` with `[RequiresUnreferencedCode]` which propagates up the call stack the warning so that callers of `MyMethod` get a warning instead:
+If so, annotate the caller `MyMethod` with `[RequiresUnreferencedCode]` which propagates the warning so that callers of `MyMethod` get a warning instead:

 :::code language="csharp" source="~/docs/core/deploying/trimming/snippets/MyLibrary/Class2.cs" id="snippet_RequiresUnreferencedCode" highlight="3":::